BrucePaterson/TidyData-Week4/README.md

     * index2 <- c(1,2,3,7,8,9,13,14,15,19,20,21,25,26,27,31,33,35,37,39)

-    These index was derived from index1 as it is a subset of index1.
+    This 20 element index was derived from index1 as it is a subset of index1.

 6. We now construct the variable names from the ‘features.txt’ file.
     There are 561 names in the file so we created a transposed data frame